'Marvel's Spider-Man' PC mod gives players the black symbiote suit

-A mod for the recently released PC port of Marvel’s Spider-Man finally lets players equip a version of the iconic symbiote suit – which could be similar to one in next year’s sequel.
+A mod for the recently released PC port of Marvel’s Spider-Man finally lets players equip a version of the iconic symbiote suit.

 The remastered version of Insomniac Games’ take on the wall crawler was released earlier this week (August 12) on Steam, and Nexus Mods is already no stranger to a number of visual and mechanical mods for the title.